Bayesian Methods in Tensor Analysis: Tensor Completion

-where $\alpha_i$'s are non-negative weights satisfying $\sum_{k=1}^d\alpha_k=1$.
-The optimization problem~(\ref{eq6}) with norm defined in~(\ref{eq7}) is called a sum of nuclear norm (SNN) model.
-If the noise is Gaussian distributed, the SNN model is equivalent with
+where the $\alpha_k$'s are non-negative weights satisfying $\sum_{k=1}^d\alpha_k=1$, and $\mathcal{E}_{\Omega}$ is the error.
+The optimization problem~\eqref{eq7} is called a sum of nuclear norm (SNN) model.
+Note that we do not impose any data generation assumptions in \eqref{eq7}.
+If the noise $\mathcal{E}_{\Omega}$ is assumed to be Gaussian, then by considering maximizing the likelihood function under the constraint, the SNN model becomes

-where $\lambda>0$ is a tuning parameter, $\mathcal{P}_{\Omega}(\cdot)$ denotes all the entries in the observed index set $\Omega$, $\Vert\cdot\Vert$ is the tensor norm defined in \eqref{norm}, and $\Vert\cdot\Vert_*$ is the matrix trace norm.
-This optimization problem can be solved by block coordinate decent algorithm \cite{Liu2009} and splitting methods (e.g., Alternating Direction Method of Multipliers, ADMM) \cite{Gandy, Tomioka2010, Signoretto}.
+where $\lambda>0$ is a tuning parameter, $\mathcal{P}_{\Omega}(\cdot)$ denotes all the entries in the observed index set $\Omega$, $\Vert\cdot\Vert$ is the tensor norm defined in \eqref{norm}, and $\Vert\cdot\Vert_*$ is the matrix trace norm~\cite{Song2019}.
+This optimization problem can be solved by block coordinate descent algorithms~\cite{Liu2009} and splitting methods (e.g., Alternating Direction Method of Multipliers, ADMM) \cite{Gandy, Tomioka2010, Signoretto}.

-Using a similar model as \eqref{eq6}, Mu et al.~\cite{Mu} propose to apply trace norm on a balanced unfolding matrix instead of utilizing the summation of trace norms in \eqref{eq7}.
-In literature, it is also common to consider alternative norms such as incoherent trace norm~\cite{Yuan2017} and tensor nuclear norm~\cite{Kilmer, Zhang2014}.
+Using a similar model as \eqref{eq6}, Mu et al.~\cite{Mu} propose to apply the trace norm on a balanced unfolding matrix instead of utilizing the summation of trace norms in \eqref{eq7}.
+In the literature, it is also common to consider alternative norms such as the incoherent trace norm~\cite{Yuan2017} and tensor nuclear norm~\cite{Kilmer, Zhang2014}.
 There are other studies that impose trace norms on the factorized matrices rather than unfolding matrices~\cite{Liu2014, Ying, Mardani}; these approaches can be viewed as a combination of decomposition based and trace norm based completion methods.